A spectral sequence for spaces of maps between operads: Operads and dendroidal objects

 The levelwise weak equivalences of simplicially enriched operads are the weak equivalences of a model structure on the category of monochromatic operads.

-\begin{thm} \cite[Thm 1.7]{CM11} The category $\textit{sSetOp}_*$ of monochromatic simplicially enriched operads carries a proper cofibrantly generated model structure such that the fibrations and weak equivalences are the levelwise fibrations and equivalences. \end{thm} By slicing over the terminal category $\eta$ (which can be viewed as an operad) this model structure recovers the model structure on $\textit{sSetMon}$, the category of simplicially enriched monoids \cite{DK80b}.
+\begin{thm} \emph{\cite[Thm 1.7]{CM11}} The category $\sSetOp_*$ of monochromatic simplicially enriched operads carries a proper cofibrantly generated model structure such that the fibrations and weak equivalences are the levelwise fibrations and weak equivalences. \end{thm}

-\begin{defi} Let $C$ be a symmetric monoidal category.
-A \emph{collection} (also known as \emph{symmetric sequence}) in $C$ is a sequence of objects $X_n$ (where $n \geq 0$) with actions of the symmetric group $\Sigma_n$.
-More formally the category of collections in $C$ is the product of functor categories
+\begin{defi} Let $\textsf{C}$ be a symmetric monoidal category.
+A \emph{collection} (also known as \emph{symmetric sequence}) in $\textsf{C}$ is a sequence of objects $X_n$ (where $n \geq 0$) with actions of the symmetric group $\Sigma_n$.
+More formally the category of collections in $\textsf{C}$ is the product of functor categories

 where the groups are regarded as groupoids with one object.
-The forgetful functor $\operatorname{UColl}$ taking a monochromatic $C$-operad to its underlying collection has a left adjoint, called the \emph{free operad} functor.
-It is described at length in \cite[chapter 5.8]{BM03}.
+The forgetful functor taking a monochromatic $\textsf{C}$-operad to its underlying collection has a left adjoint, called the \emph{free operad} functor.
+It is described at length in \cite[Chapter 5.8]{BM03}.
 In each level $k$ a free operad is indexed by rooted trees with $k$ leaves.
 Let $\mathbb{T}$ be the groupoid of finite rooted trees and isomorphisms.
-More precisely $\mathbb T$ is the maximal subgroupoid of the dendrex category $\Omega$ defined in the second part of this chapter.
-Similarly let $\mathbb{T}_{\Lambda}$ be the groupoid of finite, rooted trees together with a total order on their set of leaves.
+More precisely $\mathbb T$ is the maximal subgroupoid of the dendrex category $\Omega$ defined in section~\ref{subsec-dendrex}.
+Similarly let $\mathbb{T}_{\Lambda}$ be the groupoid of finite, rooted trees together with a total order $\lambda$ on their set of leaves.
 For every collection $X$ we can define a functor

-by setting $\underline{X}(\eta) = I$, the tensor unit of $C$.
-Every tree $T \in \mathbb{T}$ can inductively be written as a grafting $t_n \circ (T_1, \ldots, T_n)$.
-(The tree $t_n$ is the $n$-corolla, the tree with a single vertex of valence $n+1$.
+by setting $\underline{X}(\eta) = I$, the tensor unit of $\textsf{C}$.
+Every tree $T \in \mathbb{T}$ can inductively be written as a grafting $\corl_n \circ (T_1, \ldots, T_n)$.
+(The tree $\corl_n$ is the $n$-corolla, the tree with a single vertex of valence $n+1$.
 These corollas will be introduced in \ref{deficorolla}.)
 We set